Feeds Innovation Institute

 There are three stakeholder groups which are important for the long term success of FII as a vehicle to commercialize Uof S feeds research activities.
 The three stakeholder groups are the UofS, Saskatchewan Ministry of Agriculture (SMA) and private industry.
 These three stakeholder groups have interacted through the history of feeds research and extension at the University of Saskatchewan.
 The three stakeholders consulted and co-developed the rationale for reorganization and re-scoping of the Prairie Feeds Resource Centre into the Feeds Innovation Institute and have been involved in all strategic planning of the Feeds Innovation Institute to date.
 These groups are represented within the governance structures of the FII.

 The FII is a UofS Type A research centre.
-FII is governed by the "Steering Committee" which consists of the Deans of Agriculture, Engineering, the N.Edwards School of Business, the Assistant Deputy Minister of SMA and the Vice President of Enterprise Saskatchewan.
+FII is governed by the "Steering Committee" which consists of the Deans of Agriculture and Bioresources, Engineering, the N.Edwards School of Business, the Assistant Deputy Minister of SMA and the Vice President of Enterprise Saskatchewan.
 Connections to Saskatchewan industry are made through the "Industry Advisory Committee" which is created from the paid membership of FII.
 The long term strategic direction of FII will be shaped through the formation of the "Strategic Advisory Board", which has not yet been created.